ryan-mcclue/unsw/comp4920/wk1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+a priori: faculty of reason alone a posteriri: empirical evidence

 argument is a list of premises followed by conclusion (framework of reasoning)
   IMPORTANT: view them all was whole
   - valid: is if all premises assumed true than conclusion cannot be false.